desromech/abstract-gpu/README.md

 # Roadmap
-Because the responsibility of creating drivers belongs to the hardware manufacture, this project is going to start by creating a wrapper around OpenGL and Direct3D 10/11 and a new shading language that compiles into GLSL and HLSL.
+Because the responsibility of creating drivers belongs to the hardware manufacture, this project is going to start by creating a wrapper around Direct3D 12, Vulkan and Metal.

-After having a working API, the following objective is to create a Gallium state tracker.